excellenteasy/bradypodion/README.md

 > Create [post-platform](http://bradypodion.io/#postplatform) mobile apps with ease

 The repository provides a [prebuilt bradypodion version](dist).
-There is no documentation available yet, so stick to the [demos](modules/views).
+There is no documentation available yet, so stick to the [demo](demo).

 To get the latest BradyPodion news subscribe to our [newsletter](http://bradypodion.io/#emaillist) and follow [@bradypodionjs](https://twitter.com/bradypodionjs) on Twitter.